Photo: © Eduardo Lago V.

 Appearance: The Green Hermit is a medium-sized hummingbird with characteristic features.
 It has mainly green plumage with a lighter green or whitish belly and undertail coverts.
 The throat and chest of the male Green Hermit are usually iridescent green, while the female's throat may be white or buff-colored.
 These birds have a relatively long, slightly curved bill for feeding on nectar from flowers and a dark, slightly forked tail.

-Behavior: The Green Hermit shares typical hummingbird behaviors such as feeding on nectar from flowers using their specialized bills.
+Behavior: The Green Hermit shares hummingbird behaviors such as feeding on nectar from flowers using their specialized bills.
 They are adept fliers with the ability to hover and access nectar from various flower species.
 These birds may also feed on small insects and spiders as a source of protein in their diet.

-Breeding: The breeding behavior of the Green Hermit likely involves courtship displays by males to attract females.
-Nests are typically cup-shaped and constructed using plant fibers, moss, and spider silk, placed on tree branches or vines.
-Female Green Hermits usually incubate the eggs and care for the young, with both parents participating in feeding and raising the chicks.
+Breeding: The breeding behavior of the Green Hermit involves courtship displays by males to attract females.
+Nests are cup-shaped and constructed using plant fibers, moss, and spider silk, placed on tree branches or vines.
+Female Green Hermits incubate the eggs and care for the young, with both parents participating in feeding and raising the chicks.

 Conservation Status: The Green Hermit is currently categorized as "Least Concern" by the International Union for Conservation of Nature (IUCN).